interledger/open-payments/packages/open-payments/README.md

 4. Create `Quote`

-Then, it'll get a grant to create a `Quote` on Alice's wallet address, which will give the amount it'll cost Alice to make the payment (with the ILP fees + her wallet's fees)
+Then, it'll get a grant to create a `Quote` on Alice's wallet address, which will give the amount it'll cost Alice to make the payment.
+This quote will be done over the ILP network, which is the only payment method available (for now) in Open Payments.

 ```ts
 const quoteGrant = await client.grant.request(